Dawn Steel: Paramount Pictures

 In 1978, Steel sold her interest in the Oh Dawn! merchandising business to her ex-husband and asked Davidoff to place a call to Hollywood.
 Davidoff made an introduction to Richard Weston, who ran Paramount Pictures' merchandising unit.
 In 1978, Steel joined Paramount Pictures as Director of Merchandising and Licensing, where she planned marketing tie-ins for Star Trek: The Motion Picture.
-She was promoted to vice president, and then vice president of production in 1980, senior vice president of production in 1983.
+She was promoted to vice president, and then vice president of production in 1980 and senior vice president of production in 1983.
 She was a protégé of Barry Diller, the CEO of Paramount at the time.

-While at Paramount, Steel's support for Flashdance (1983) and the movie's massive success, helped secure her the position of president of production for the studio in 1985.
+While at Paramount, Steel's support for Flashdance (1983) and the movie's massive success helped her secure the position of president of production for the studio in 1985.
 She also oversaw Top Gun (1986), Fatal Attraction (1987), and The Accused (1988), among others.
-Steel was the second woman to head a major film production department (the first being Sherry Lansing at Twentieth-Century Fox and the third being Nina Jacobson at Buena Vista).
+Steel was the second woman to head a major film production department, after Sherry Lansing at Twentieth-Century Fox.

 Columbia Pictures

 Steel became president of Columbia Pictures in 1987.
-She was the first woman studio head.
+She was the first female studio head.
 The first film she approved as president was Casualties of War; Pauline Kael said that "whatever else [Steel] does, she should be honored for that decision, because twenty years later this is still risky material."
-Under her tenure the studio also released When Harry Met Sally... which had been developed and produced independently by Castle Rock productions.
+Under her tenure, the studio also released When Harry Met Sally... which had been developed and produced independently by Castle Rock productions.
 Steel's brief two-year tenure was marked by continued turmoil and losses, continuing a string of bad news begun under David Puttnam before her appointment.
 She was asked to leave the studio in 1989 and shortly thereafter Coca-Cola spun off the studio and exited the movie business; Columbia was thereafter sold to Sony Corporation of Japan.
 She resigned from this position on January 8, 1990.